Ed O'Brien: Musicianship

 While Jonny Greenwood plays most of Radiohead's lead guitar parts, O'Brien often creates ambient effects, making extensive use of effects units.
 He said of the technique: "It's a bit like you're creating a canvas.
 That would be in accompaniment with Thom playing chords on the piano — you're building up a cloud of effects behind."
-O'Brien usually plays Fender Stratocasters, including an Eric Clapton Stratocaster.
-He also plays Gretsch and Rickenbacker guitars, including a twelve-string Rickenbacker.
-O'Brien said in 2017 that his most used effects are distortion, an Electro-Harmonix Memory Man delay and a DigiTech Whammy pitch shifter.
+O'Brien said of his playing: "I literally learned to play my instrument within the band, so I started off very limited — and I'm still very limited.
+But I've been lucky, because I've been in a band that has not required you to be a virtuoso."